GVenters/Work-process/Process Descriptions.md

 ![Sprint Backlog](/Sprint%20Backlog%20img1.png)

 # Sprint Backlog
-Items in the PI backlog are assessed
+Items in the PI backlog are assessed and further decomposed into sprintable stories.
+Depending on the priority of items on the PI backlog, this refinement may take place over several sprints.
+(The principle used is for additional detail and refinement to be done as needed and as close to intended delivery as possible, to avoid losing agility).
+Sprintable stories are moved on to individual sprints for completion.

 ![Refinement process](/backlog%20refinement.gif)

 # Meetings

 # Tags
 Tags are used to categorise items on the lists.